Optimization Methods for Large-Scale Machine Learning: Methods for Regularized Models

 \subsection{First-Order Methods for Generic Convex Regularizers}

 The fundamental algorithm in unconstrained smooth optimization is the gradient method.
 For solving problem~\eqref{nsprob}, the \emph{proximal gradient} method represents a similar fundamental approach.
-Given an iterate $w_k$, a generic proximal gradient iteration, with $\alpha_k > 0$, is given by \bequation w_{k+1} \gets \arg\min_{w\in\R{d}}\ F(w_k) + \nabla F(w_k)^T(w - w_k) + \frac{1}{2\alpha_k}\|w - w_k\|_2^2 + \lambda\Omega(w). \eequation The term \emph{proximal} refers to the presence of the third term in the minimization problem on the right-hand side, which encourages the new iterate to be close to $w_k$.
+Given an iterate $w_k$, a generic proximal gradient iteration, with $\alpha_k > 0$, is given by \bequation w_{k+1} \gets \arg\min_{w\in\R{d}} \(F(w_k) + \nabla F(w_k)^T(w - w_k) + \frac{1}{2\alpha_k}\|w - w_k\|_2^2 + \lambda\Omega(w)\). \eequation The term \emph{proximal} refers to the presence of the third term in the minimization problem on the right-hand side, which encourages the new iterate to be close to $w_k$.
 Notice that if the regularization (i.e., last) term were not present, then \eqref{proxgrad} exactly recovers the gradient method update $w_{k+1} \gets w_k - \alpha_k\nabla F(w_k)$; hence, as previously, we refer to $\alpha_k$ as the stepsize parameter.
 On the other hand, if the regularization term is present, then, similar to the gradient method, each new iterate is found by minimizing a model formed by a first-order Taylor series expansion of the objective function plus a simple scaled quadratic.
 Overall, the only thing that distinguishes a proximal gradient method from the gradient method is the regularization term, which is left untouched and included explicitly in each step computation.

 To show how an analysis similar to those seen in previous sections can be used to analyze \eqref{proxgrad}, we prove the following theorem.
 In it, we show that if $F$ is strongly convex and its gradient function is Lipschitz continuous, then the iteration yields a global linear rate of convergence to the optimal objective value provided that the stepsizes are sufficiently small.